LeonardA-L/Angular-codingame-course/markdowns/part1.md

 This course only has one lesson, but we do support making multiple lessons into one course.

 Full CodinGame source (including the full angular source) is [available on github](https://github.com/LeonardA-L/Angular-codingame-course)

+?[In Angular2, what is the functionality replacing Angular1 directives?]
+- [ ] Service
+- [ ] ng-directive
+- [X] Component
+- [ ] Injectable